 Needy clients get you focused

 If you’ve ever had a client that loves to send emails based on their stream of consciousness, you can find your whole day sucked away by email.

 Finding myself with a couple of clients that sent a dozen emails a day made email a huge distraction.
 I was constantly bouncing back and forth between my inbox and whatever work I was trying to do, which cut down on my productivity.

 Solution: I turned off my inbox notifications and learned to give myself dedicated email time that was separate from project time.
-Not only did it cut down on my distractions, segmenting my day helped me be more focused and hugely productive.
+Not only did it cut down on my distractions, segmenting my day helped me be more focused and increased my productivity.

 Demanding clients help you learn to delegate

-You might need help completing all of their requests or simply need to free up the time to manage the client.
+You might need help completing all of their requests, or simply need to free up some time to manage the client.
 Either way, if you’re going to meet the expectations from ALL your clients, you’ll be grateful for the help.

-Funny enough, once you start delegating, it’s amazing how liberating it is and you might be surprised how many things you start to hand off.
+Funny enough, once you start delegating, it’s amazing how liberating it is.
+You might be surprised how many things you start to hand off.

 Unsatisfied clients force you to be creative

-If you’ve gotten into a comfortable routine or process, you actually need a bad client to come along every once in a while and shake things up.
+If you’ve gotten into a comfortable routine, you actually need a bad client to come along every once in a while and shake things up.